 Takao Osawa (Samurai), Masaya Kato (Aragami), Kanae Uotani (Woman)

 Aragami was the third film from Japanese director Ryuhei Kitamura.
 Kitamura burst onto screens with the blood-drenched Yakuza/zombie film Versus (2000).
-He subsequently went onto other genre films such as Alice (2002), an interesting sf film about a psychological experiment conducted in a prison; a segment of the horror anthology Jam Films (2002); Sky High (2003) about a woman who returns from the afterlife as a vengeful ghost; Godzilla: Final Wars (2004); the English-language Clive Barker adaptation The Midnight Meat Train (2008); the animated science-fiction film Baton (2009), the English-language psycho film No One Lives (2012); a live-action adaptation of the manga Lupin III (2014); the English-language horror Downrange (2017); and the Mashit episode of the horror anthology Nightmare Cinema (2018), as well as produced Battlefield Baseball (2003) and Hellgate (2011)..
+He subsequently went onto other genre films such as Alice (2002), an interesting sf film about a psychological experiment conducted in a prison; a segment of the horror anthology Jam Films (2002); Sky High (2003) about a woman who returns from the afterlife as a vengeful ghost; Godzilla: Final Wars (2004); the English-language Clive Barker adaptation The Midnight Meat Train (2008); the animated science-fiction film Baton (2009), the English-language psycho film No One Lives (2012); a live-action adaptation of the manga Lupin III (2014); the English-language horror Downrange (2017) about a roadside sniper; the Mashit episode of the horror anthology Nightmare Cinema (2018); and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011)..

-Ryuhei Kitamura is not quite as out there as countryman Takashi Miike but likes to make his films in eccentric ways.
+Ryuhei Kitamura is not quite as out there as countrymen such as Takashi Miike or Shion Sono but likes to make his films in eccentric ways.
 Versus, for instance, used only a single exterior setting – a forest – and no constructed sets.
 Aragami goes one step beyond this – it is an action film that is shot in a single room, the set for the interior of a temple.
 Indeed, Aragami might hold some kind of record for the only action film to ever be shot using a single set.
 There are other similarities to Versus – both films feature immortal warriors engaged in an enigmatic battle across the ages.

 There is something akin to the fascinating psychological film The Caller (1988) to these scenes – a film contained to a single location that keeps snaking around with twists and turns and constant carpet from under the feet revelations that leave you not sure if you should believe what is going on.
 The performances from the two lead characters are perfectly pitched.